-- To prevent teams from "stashing" too many high-level players in the minor leagues that other teams would use in the majors, every year a "Rule 5 Draft" is held that allows teams to select players from other teams that have had a minimum of 4 years service in the minor leagues (5 years if they were signed prior to their 19th birthday) and are not on the 40-man roster.
+- To prevent teams from "stashing" too many high-level players in the minor leagues that other teams would use in the majors, every year a "Rule 5 Draft" is held that allows teams to select players from other teams that have had a minimum of 4 years service in the minor leagues (5 years if they were signed prior to their 19th birthday) and are not on the 40-man reserve list.
 A player selected in this draft costs $50,000, and must remain on the major league roster for the following year or at the end of the season be offered back to his original team for half-price.

 - The Most Valuable Player Award (MVP) is given to the player in each league who is considered to have been most valuable to his team.
 The exact definition of "valuable" is basically an annual argument every winter - the rules for the MVP explicitly state that the winner doesn't have to come from a winning team, but it almost always goes to a player from a team who made the playoffs or came very close.
 The result is that some great players who posted great seasons never got MVP consideration because they had the misfortune of playing for crummy teams.
 Pitchers are eligible for the award, but seldom win it; many baseball writers believe pitchers shouldn't win it because they have their own award, while others simply don't feel that a single pitcher can ever be as valuable as someone who plays every day.
 Justin Verlander's AL MVP win in 2011 was the first time a pitcher won that award since Dennis Eckersley in 1992, and the first win by a starting pitcher since Roger Clemens in 1986.
 More recently, pitcher Clayton Kershaw won the NL MVP in 2014, and Shohei Ohtani was AL MVP in 2021 as a starting pitcher and designated hitter.